 1. Exhaust Fumes

 The most obvious source of contamination along the roadside is no doubt the exhaust fumes from moving and stationary vehicles.
-Exhaust fumes contain dangerous chemicals some of which pose serious health risks.
-Some of the chemicals found in the exhaust fumes include1:
+Exhaust fumes contain dangerous chemicals, some of which pose serious health risks.
+Some chemicals found in the exhaust fumes include1:

 - Carbon Monoxide